Doctor of Architecture

 - participate with local and international partners in applied design research and community outreach projects.

-The program integrates coursework with professional office practice (Praxis), culminating with a capstone project based on research and design (DArch Project).
+The program integrates coursework with professional office practice (Practicum), culminating with a capstone project based on research and design (DArch Project).
 A specific Asia-Pacific requirement is built into the curriculum that is reflected in the studio, architectural history, and elective courses.
 This effectively prepares the future professionals that emerge from this program to address architectural issues specific to the Asia-Pacific region.

 The School of Architecture responds to our unique tropical location in the Asia Pacific Region and practices its kuleana [“the right or value to a virtuous purpose, responsibility, duty, or obligation”] to advocate cultural, environmental, and social diversity.

-The NAAB-accredited DArch degree integrates professional education with advanced research (DArch projects) and onsite practical experience (Praxis).
+The NAAB-accredited DArch degree integrates professional education with advanced research (DArch projects) and onsite practical experience (Practicum).
 The DArch degree prepares students for active and critical engagement to advance the quality of the built environment, including design and professional practice, teaching, research, and civic leadership.

 This graduate professional architecture program integrates clear comprehension of advanced queries and emphasizes high quality student research presented in the final year as a singled authored DArch project.
 Students demonstrate expertise in a recognized body of knowledge, through innovative design, research and advance inquiry addressing global challenges in the world today.